Center for Speech, Language, and Learning, Inc.

 professional collaboration

-• Neurologist: Rule out more involved neurological concerns.
+- Neurologist: to rule out more significant neurological concerns.

-• Optometrist/Ophthalmologist: Vision related to reading and visual processing
+- Optometrist/Ophthalmologist: for vision issues related to reading and visual processing.

-• Psychologist: social thinking and autism diagnosis, anxiety, ADD/ADHD
+- Psychologist: for social thinking and autism diagnosis, anxiety, and ADD/ADHD.

 Photo Gallery